Circus Kid

 Circus Kid (also known as Circus Kids) is a 1994 Hong Kong martial arts action film directed by Wu Ma.
-This film stars Yuen Biao, Irene Wan, Donnie Yen and Wu himself.
+This film stars Donnie Yen, Yuen Biao, Irene Wan and Wu himself.

 Plot

 The circus group performs at the Shanfa Circus when a huge load of bombs crash on the stage and the performers try to find a home to live and get money for food.